mdietrich/SAY/README.md

 ## License

 Distributed under the MIT License.
 See LICENSE.txt for more information.
+However, additional restrictions may apply.

 Photo of Yak by <a href="https://unsplash.com/@oladybul">Ola Dybul</a> on <a href="https://unsplash.com/">Unsplash</a>